View courses in

 CAS EN 482: Critical Studies in Modern Literature

-Topic for Fall 2015: Approaches to the Postcolonial Novel.
+Topic for Spring 2017: Approaches to the Postcolonial Novel.
 Modern stories from Asia, Africa, and the Caribbean.
 An introduction to historical background and critical approaches to the works of authors such as Amos Tutuola, Buchi Emecheta, Nadine Gordimer, Jean Rhys, Salman Rushdie, and Daniyal Mueenudin.

 CAS EN 485: Representing Gender in American Literature and Film